galaxyproject/training-material/topics/data-science/tutorials/python-files/tutorial.md

 > ### {% icon question %} Question: How many of each vaccine were given?
 >
-> How many of each were given? *Tip*: use the accumulator pattern
+> How many of each were given?
+>
+> *Tip*: use the accumulator pattern.
+> *Tip*: Columns 5, 7, and 8 have doses being given out to patients.
 >
 > > ### {% icon solution %} Solution
 > > ```python